-- (1) boilers used by electric utilities to generate electricity; and - (2) boilers and process heaters with a rated heat input capacity greater than 40 million Btu per hour that are used in petroleum refineries; and - (3) sulfur plant reaction boilers. - (4) any RECLAIM facility as defined in Rule 1100 Implementation Schedule for NOx Facilities, as being subject to an industry-specific category RECLAIM (NOx emissions only)

-(b) Definitions

-- (1) ADSORPTION CHILLER UNIT means any natural gas fired unit that captures and uses waste heat to provide cold water for air conditioning and other process requirements. - (2) ANNUAL CAPACITY FACTOR means the ratio of the amount of fuel burned by a unit in a calendar year to the amount of fuel it could have burned if it had operated at the rated heat input capacity for 100 percent of the time during the calendar year. - (3) ANNUAL HEAT INPUT means the actual amount of heat released by fuels burned in a unit during a calendar year. - (4) ATMOSPHERIC UNIT means any natural gas fired unit with a heat input less than or equal to 10 million Btu per hour with a non-sealed combustion chamber in which natural draft is used to exhaust combustion gases. - (5) BOILER or STEAM GENERATOR means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel and used to produce steam or to heat water and that is not used exclusively to produce electricity for sale.
+- (1) boilers used by electric utilities to generate electricity; and - (2) boilers and process heaters with a rated heat input capacity greater than 40 million Btu per hour that are used in petroleum refineries; and - (3) sulfur plant reaction boilers. - (4) any RECLAIM or former RECLAIM facility that is in an industry-specific category specified in Rule 1100 - Implementation Schedule for NOx Facilities. - (b) Definitions - (1) ADSORPTION CHILLER UNIT means any natural gas fired unit that captures and uses waste heat to provide cold water for air conditioning and other process requirements. - (2) ANNUAL CAPACITY FACTOR means the ratio of the amount of fuel burned by a unit in a calendar year to the amount of fuel it could have burned if it had operated at the rated heat input capacity for 100 percent of the time during the calendar year. - (3) ANNUAL HEAT INPUT means the actual amount of heat released by fuels burned in a unit during a calendar year. - (4) ATMOSPHERIC UNIT means any natural gas fired unit with a heat input less than or equal to 10 million Btu per hour with a non-sealed combustion chamber in which natural draft is used to exhaust combustion gases. - (5) BOILER or STEAM GENERATOR means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel and used to produce steam or to heat water and that is not used exclusively to produce electricity for sale.
 Boiler or Steam Generator does not include any open heated tank, adsorption chiller unit, or waste heat recovery boiler that is used to recover sensible heat from the exhaust of a combustion turbine or any unfired waste heat recovery boiler that is used to recover sensible heat from the exhaust of any combustion equipment.